 Remember, you don't need to prove those people exist.
 You know they do.

 did not respond well to a pump and so going back to work proved to be an enormous challenge in continuing to feed my son breast milk exclusively (eventually we combo fed and I still count it as one of my best parenting decisions to date).
 It happens, and you don't need to go overboard to convince people of this fact.
 Preexisting Medical Conditions That Making Breastfeeding Harder

 Whether it's the condition itself or a medication you take to treat the condition, there are lots of things that can be happening with your body that make nursing hard... and that's valid.
 Never let anyone make you feel like you have to pass some sort of test to prove just how much of a struggle it is.

 breastfeeding is .
 You know how you feel, and you deserve help and support instead of people telling you you just have the baby blues or need to smile more. causing your depression Pain

 if you're doing it right it doesn't hurt" you hereby have my permission to karate chop them.
 My permission will not get you out of any kind of ensuing legal trouble but, like, I won't blame you for a damn thing.
 Struggling To Find The Time To Do It All

 time.
 And the times you need to do various things are not always compatible.
 You don't need to show anyone a schedule to prove this to them.
 After all, you don't have time for all the stuff you have to do, let alone this nonsense.
+Exhaustion

 There is no quantifiable number of either hours of sleep or hours awake or whatever to make